 The groups also contend that Cermaq has carried out unfounded dismissals, attempted to prevent free association of employees in labour unions, discriminated against women and implemented inadequate safety procedures for its employees.

-Further, they allege Cermaq's activities pose an environmental threat through the spread of salmon lice and disease.
+Further, they allege Cermaq's activities pose an environmental threat through the spread of salmon lice and disease originating from the fish farms.